tfeb/tfeb.github.io/what-goes-where.md

 These are things which might help you write stuff.
 Some of these might be fairly elaborate, such as `collecting` & its relations.
 Again each module has an ASDF `defsystem` for compatibility.

 ### Things which are less serious are [toys](tfeb-lisp-toys/)
-Some of these will make there way elsewhere.
+Some of these will make their way elsewhere.
 Toys are all modules.
+Nothing other than toys can depend on toys (this is important).

+## An example: `slog`
+`slog` is currently a toy, as it's perhaps not complete and certainly not tested.
+It's not enormous but it's also not tiny.
+It is also a standalone module: it depends on some other modules but it's a thing you might well want to load on its own.
+But it's not a program: it's part of a program.
+So it will end up as a hack, not in its own repo[^3].

 ---

 [^1]: This is how Racket puts systems together for instance, and largely how Python does as well, if I remember.
 It's just a better approach to let a system's source files describe their own needs in my view.
 And ASDF is just ... ick.

 [^2]: There's no chance the internal repo will get published as it has a large amount both of of idiosyncratic code and things I just don't want to be public.
 So don't ask.

+[^3]: Before it does, `simple-loops` will need to be promoted however.